bioinfostudio/read-alignment/markdowns/01_introduction.md

 # Introduction

-The goal of this hands-on session is to perform an NGS alignment on the sequencing data coming from a tumour and normal group of samples.
+The goal of this course is to perform an NGS alignment on the sequencing data coming from a tumour and normal group of samples.
 We will align raw sequencing data to the human genome using the BWA aligner and then we will discuss the sequence alignment and mapping format